Help! I Breached the Chargeback Thresholds! Now What?!

 2Accept the fact that there will be a lot of unknowns.

-Unfortunately, if you’ve breached the card networks’ chargeback thresholds, there is no hard and fast rule on what comes next.
+Unfortunately, if you’ve breached the card brands’ chargeback thresholds, there is no hard and fast rule on what comes next.

 - Try not to simultaneously breach other thresholds, like the fraud-to-transaction ratio (the percent of transactions that cardholders report as fraud).